 FlowAI overview

 FlowAI is the agentic layer of Itential Platform, connecting AI reasoning to deterministic, governed infrastructure automation.
-It introduces a set of purpose-built applications and services that let you design, deploy, and monitor FlowAgents that reason through complex goals and take action through Itential’s existing automation assets, producing structured, auditable outcomes without sacrificing the operational control your team relies on.
+Use it to design, deploy, and monitor agents that reason through complex goals and take action through Itential’s existing automation assets, with full auditability and the operational controls your team relies on.

 Why use FlowAI?